 In the Barracuda VPN Client window, the traffic indicator icon shows the status of your VPN connection.
-As the VPN connection authenticates and establishes itself, the icon changes from grey to blue to green.
-When there are no active VPN connections, the icon is grey and shows a broken connection.
+As the VPN connection authenticates and establishes itself, the icon changes from gray to blue to green.
+When there are no active VPN connections, the icon is gray and shows a broken connection.

 When an initiated VPN connection is successfully authenticated, the traffic icon turns blue and Connect to changes to Connecting.
 Wait a few moments for the VPN tunnel to completely establish itself.

 When the VPN connection successfully establishes itself, the traffic icon turns green and Connect to changes to Connected to.

 To display the details of your connection, click the information icon (i) on the top right of the login window.
 In the Connection Details section, you can view the following information about your VPN connection:

 - Client IP – The IP address used by the client TAP device.